-This trip really began over a casual conversation over a champagne, mussels and steak dinner while we were in Cape Town late last year.
+This holiday in Tanzania really began over a casual conversation over a champagne, mussels and steak dinner while we were in Cape Town late last year.
 We were at a restaurant called Catharina’s at The Steenberg in Constantia.

-It was at the end of a very enjoyable two–week trip to South Africa, and we'd decided to do another trip somewhere in Africa because we’d had such a good time.
+It was at the end of a very enjoyable two–week trip to South Africa, and right there and then we’d decided to do another trip somewhere in Africa because we’d had such a good time.

 Out of all the countries in Africa we could choose from for another trip to Africa, we’d decided on Tanzania together and then blocked a date for going in our calendars.

-One of my ideas of bliss -- aside from an afternoon at a spa, a very good meal with one friend rather than with three or five other people, and some shopping therapy -- is to check out hotel and resort websites and book the ones I like.
+Choosing luxury hotels is one of my ideas of bliss, by the way, aside from an afternoon at a spa, a very good meal with great conversation, and some shopping therapy.
+I just love checking out hotel and resort websites and booking the ones I like.

-Anyway, for Tanzania, I booked three absolutely amazing safari experiences for a trip that will focus on the very best of this country in different ways.
+Anyway, for Tanzania, I booked three absolutely amazing safari experiences for a trip focused on the very best of this country in different ways.
 Give or take a few, of course, because two weeks just wasn’t enough time to stay everywhere I wanted.